SciFracX/FractionalDiffEq.jl/docs/src/get_started.md

 ![Relaxation Oscillation](./assets/example.png)

-To provide users with a simple way to solve fractional differential equations, we follow the design pattern of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)
+To provide users with a simple way to solve fractional differential equations, we follow the design pattern of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), so it would be the same way to use FractionalDiffEq.jl as DifferentialEquations.jl, we are supporting more and more similar features in FractionalDiffEq.jl such as callback functions, sensitivity analysis etc.

 ## Step 1: Defining a Problem

 First, we need to specify the problem we want to solve.
-Just by passing the parameters —— describing function, orders, initial condition and time span to construct a fractional ordinary differential equation problem:
+Just by passing the parameters —— the right hand side function, fractional orders, initial conditions and time span to construct a fractional ordinary differential equation problem:

 ```julia
 using FractionalDiffEq